 3 Olive oil and cabbage leaf packs: nature's "secret healing weapons"

 Eminent naturopath Father Thomas Häberle (more about him at oil pulling) writes that he reaped great successes using olive oil massages for diseases of the head and bones.
 Thanks to its ability to penetrate the hardest bones, olive oil can bring healing in these areas.
 It is anti-inflammatory, penetrates deeply and its effects are long-lasting.
-He also combined the olive oil with salt which increases the heat and thus the enhanced blood supply produced by olive oil massages.
-Minor jaw infections will typically yield to daily olive oil massages.

 4 Oil pulling